-I was making fudge this week and it didn’t turn out quite right.
-It is still good, but not great.
-I realized after a lot of research that there are a few tricks to making great fudge!
+A few years ago I was making fudge and it didn’t turn out quite right.
+It was good, but not great.
+I realized after a lot of research that there are a few simple hacks to making great fudge!

 - These ingredients keep the sugar from crystalizing and producing a grainy fudge.